Real Estate Services for Our Sellers in Downtown Phoenix, Historic Central Phoenix and Metro-Phoenix

 - Plant colorful flowers or group flower pots together

 - Trim your bushes

 Even before agents see the listing in Arizona Regional Multiple Listing Service (MLS), I do heavy marketing upfront.
-From letting your neighbors know (if you want me to) combined with getting the word out to buyers who are actively looking in your neighborhood, signage and a TON of social media, people will know that your home is about to go on the market and I’ll create a “buzz” of excitement.
-Several “coming soon” announcements will go out on all social media like Google+, Twitter, Facebook, LinkedIn, Pinterest and more.
+Letting your neighbors know (if you want me to) combined with getting the word out to buyers who are actively looking in your neighborhood is a good start.
+Then, with signage and a TON of social media, people will know that your home is about to go on the market.
+I’ll create a “buzz” of excitement.
+Several “coming soon” announcements will go out on all social media like Twitter, Facebook, LinkedIn, Pinterest and much more.

 PREPARING TO GO LIVE ON ARIZONA MLS TO SELL YOUR HOME

 After your house is in the best showing condition as possible and I have a bunch of professional pictures, I put together a wonderful listing on Arizona MLS.
 I am a Journalist by trade, so my written descriptions of my listings a very unique, sassy, fun, upbeat and detailed featuring any & all selling points of the home.
 BUT STICKING A SIGN IN YOUR FRONT YARD AND GOING LIVE ON MLS IS NOT ENOUGH!
 I DON’T JUST LIST AND WALK AWAY!